Blood orange sorbet without an ice cream machine

 If you do use an ice-cream maker, follow Leah’s instructions.
 But even if you don’t have a food processor or blender, Leah has the solution with a hand-stir method.
 So, all bases covered.

-Leah tells us, “Also called moro oranges, blood oranges are only available in winter and spring.
+Leah tells us, “Also called moro or raspberry oranges, blood oranges are only available in winter and spring.
 So after you make the sorbet, hide some in the back of the freezer to have in warmer weather.”
 Great advice.
 Just don’t miss out—make sure to grab these oranges when you see them.
 And then dive into this recipe for the perfect marriage of art and science.

 Leah’s Blood Orange Sorbet